willx33/repo-tools/README.md

 ### Repo Code Context Copier

-This module helps you copy the entire content of a git repository to your clipboard, excluding files specified in .gitignore.
+This tool helps you copy code context from a git repository to your clipboard, respecting .gitignore rules.
+Perfect for providing context to AI assistants.

 1. Select "Repo Code Context Copier" from the main menu
 2. Choose a directory path to scan for repositories (paths from current directory up to the root will be shown)